May 22, 2025 Update

 OUR PROGRESS

-Once permits are received, we will solicit bids from contractors.
+The Army Corp of Engineers has approved our permit.
+We are now working with the EPA for the final step in permitting.
+FOSILS is developing statements of work for each phase of the project and we are in contact with many potential contractors.
 Some contractors may bid on the whole job while others may bid on specific tasks.
 The specific tasks will be site prep/cribbing, pier construction, ramp construction (onshore), dock floats construction (onshore), mooring and dock assembly, and building a haul-out system for the floats for storms and winter storage.
 While cribbing and pier construction must be done in sequence, the other steps may be done in parallel based on our funding.
 The specifics will all be determined by our volunteer project manager and we will keep you all up to date through this web page.

 We are getting there!
 When initially faced with the cost of such a project, it seemed insurmountable.
 How could a tiny little island group raise this kind of money?
 With the help of our benefactor, every donation, large or small, will make a difference and be doubled through a match.